-Panasonic has been making its line of ToughPad and ToughBook ultra-rugged tablets and laptops, respectively for some time.
-Most recently, the company launched the ToughBook A3 tablet, which is designed specifically for first responders.
+Panasonic has been making its line of ToughPad and ToughBook ultra-rugged tablets and laptops, respectively, for some time.
+The company recently launched the ToughBook A3 tablet, which is designed specifically for first responders.
 But the FZ-G1 is a good option for other professionals as well who need a solution that can withstand just about anything.

 Featuring dual-band Wi-Fi so you can also connect to the 5GHz band, it has an HDMI port for connecting an external display, USB 3.0 port for connecting other peripherals, like a monitor, keyboard, and mouse to get the full PC experience; It also has Bluetooth 4.1 for wirelessly connecting devices and works with the Microsoft Cortana voice assistant, Microsoft Edge web browser, and Windows Store.
 Loaded with Windows 10 Professional, it comes housed in a magnesium alloy chassis with ABS elastomer corner guards and port covers.
 The tablet also includes a pre-installed replaceable screen film and raised bezel.

-Best for Kids: Amazon Fire HD 8 Kids Edition
+Best Rugged Tablet for Kids: Amazon Fire HD 8 Kids Edition

-The tablet comes housed in a blue, pink, or purple rugged bumper case and includes a two-year worry-free guarantee that if it breaks, Amazon will replace it.
+The tablet comes housed in a blue, pink, or purple rugged bumper case and includes a two-year worry-free guarantee that Amazon will replace it if it breaks.
 Kids can stream content over Wi-Fi or download for viewing on the go.
-It has 32GB of internal storage but you can expand it up to a whopping 1TB via an optional microSD memory card.
+It has 32GB of internal storage, but you can expand it up to a whopping 1TB via an optional microSD memory card.
 A one-year subscription to Amazon Kids+, formerly Amazon FreeTime, affords access to more than 20,000 games, books, videos, and other educational content from sources like PBS Kids, Nickelodeon, and Disney; it's $2.99/mo, thereafter.

 Boasting a 12-hour battery life, parents will also love the passcode-protected parental controls where they can set time limits, educational goals, and curfews and manage content for up to four kid profiles.
 The tablet has a quad-core processor, 2MP front and rear cameras, 1,280 x 800 resolution screen, dual speakers, USB-C charging, and an advanced audio port design in the case.
 It measures 9.2 x 7.2 x 1-inches and weighs 1.2 lbs.

-Best for Samsung Alternative: Vanquisher Ultra-Rugged Android Tablet
+Best Rugged Tablet Samsung Alternative: Vanquisher Ultra-Rugged Android Tablet